appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 Let's say your company's domain is `spacetech.com`.
 And you can send mail from Appcircle to `user@spacetech.com`, but you can't send mail to `user@gmail.com`.

-You should check the SMTP configuration and allow SMTP to send mail to outside domains.
+You should check the SMTP configuration and allow SMTP server to send mail to outside domains.

 ### While installing the Appcircle server with Podman, `minio` containers can't get healthy status.